Orbit spaces of equivariantly formal torus actions of complexity one: A criterion of equivariant formality in complexity one, general case

-is the chain complex of the homological cell complex $Z$, and its homology are concentrated in the leftmost and the rightmost positions.
-The additional term $(\Ca^{-(n-1),n-1})_{n+1}$ of the differential complex~\eqref{eqTopRowStrangeTopZ} (defined by \eqref{eqAdditionalTerm}) kills the homology at the leftmost position.
-The construction of $C^{-(n-1),n-1}$ implies the isomorphism
+This is the reduced chain complex of the homology cell complex $Z$, and its homology is concentrated in the leftmost position.
+The additional term $(\Ca^{-(n-1),n-1})_{n+1}$ of the differential complex~\eqref{eqTopRowStrangeTopZ} kills the homology at the leftmost position, because it was defined by \eqref{eqAdditionalTerm} to do so.
+Therefore the complex~\eqref{eqTopRowStrangeTop} is acyclic.
+This completes the proof of the lemma. \end{proof}